sswam/allemande/doc/guide.md

 4. Upload an image, or check that there is one in the chat history.
 5. Now talk to a vision-capable character, such as Illu, Emmy, Flashi, Gemmi or Claude.
 You can ask them about the image.
 6. Please set the **images** option to 0 or blank when you are not using AI vision.
 This makes responses faster, and can save money.

+## How to use Tool Agents

+We have several agents that are not LLMs and do not fully understand natural language, such as search engines, programming tools, and AI image generators.
+When talking to these agents, say their name, then exactly what you want.
+Don't say anything else afterwards.
+For example:

+    Dogu, fortune

+This asks the shell agent to run the fortune program, and give you a "fortune cookie".

 ## Examples of Advanced Syntax